 If you're visiting multiple countries, you can create highlights for each country and share your stories here so you can go back and relive your travels.

 IGTV is also a great way to document your trip.
-With IGTV, you can upload videos that can be up to an hour-long.
+With IGTV, you can upload videos that can be up to an hour long.
 You can create a full video of your trip and upload it to IGTV for your followers.
 I also suggest creating your own travel hashtag and using it in your photos so you can look back through the hashtag later and see all of your travel photos in one place.
+For best results use a third-party Instagram story maker.

 It's great to have photos of your trips but I also think it's important to write stuff down.
 It's so hard to get lost in all of your experiences and forget the little details.